Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

     usage of shared secret further for the required number of times

-  - Without the use of an Integrity and Confidentiality Protected Update, OPTIGA™ cannot support use cases based on PRESSEC that require more restrictive access rights for READ than for CHANGE
+  - Without the use of an Integrity and Confidentiality Protected Update, OPTIGA™ Trust M cannot support use cases based on PRESSEC that require more restrictive access rights for READ than for CHANGE